At a Glance

 ✨Prepare for Strategic Discussions

-Expect to engage in discussions about developing and executing content licensing strategies.
-Prepare to present your ideas on innovative business initiatives that could help achieve revenue targets, showcasing your ability to think strategically and creatively.
+Expect to engage in conversations about developing and executing content licensing strategies.
+Be ready to share your ideas on innovative business initiatives and how you would optimise existing partnerships for maximum revenue.
+This will demonstrate your strategic thinking and problem-solving skills.